Dell Precision M3800-9325

 CommentNVIDIA Quadro K1100M:

-Workstation graphics card based on the GK107 Kepler architecture with 384 shaders and a 128-Bit wide memory bus.With these GPUs you are able to play modern and demanding games fluently at medium detail settings and HD resolution. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.
+Workstation graphics card based on the GK107 Kepler architecture with 384 shaders and a 128-Bit wide memory bus.Modern games should be playable with these graphics cards at low settings and resolutions.
+Casual gamers may be happy with these cards. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

 Intel Core i7: The Intel Core i7 for laptops is based on the LG1156 Core i5/i7 CPU for desktops.
 The base clock speed of the CPUs is relatively low, but because of a huge Turbo mode, the cores can dynamically overclock to up to 3.2 GHz (920XM).
 Therefore, the CPU can be as fast as high clocked dual-core CPUs (using single threaded applications) but still offer the advantage of 4 cores.
 Because of the large TDP of 45 W / 55 W, the CPU is only intended for large laptops.